-Everyone who has ever been to the Adirondack region shares a not-so-secret understanding about the vibe of these Mountains.
+Everyone who has ever been to the Adirondack region shares a not-so-secret understanding of the vibe of these mountains.
 Some call it God's county.
 I call it the Big Woods, or simply "home".
 However you choose to refer to this land is up to you!
 We've elaborated on some historical context to help get those creative juices flowing...

 One of the first documented uses of indigenous medicine in North America was the cure in the winter of 1536 of Jacques Cartier's crew from a disease he called "Scorbut"(scurvy).
 This occurred during Cartier's second voyage, under the command of King François (1535–1536), at Stadaconna, now Quebec City.